-A just transition aims to achieve a quality life for all South Africans, in the context of increasing the ability to adapt to the adverse impacts of climate, fostering climate resilience, and reaching net-zero greenhouse gas emissions by 2050, in line with best available science.
+A just transition aims to achieve a quality life for all South Africans, in the context of climate resilient and net-zero-emissions development.

 A just transition contributes to the goals of decent work for all, social inclusion, and the eradication of poverty.